December 6, 2023

 Those descriptors are what grab her about soccer, too.

 “The ER was incredibly attractive to me because of shift work and the fast-paced environment [being] the same as refereeing: You make decisions and continue,” she said.

-But as much as the ER’s shift-work nature freed up time to officiate games, Koroleva saw an even better option: seeing patients remotely.
-She now consults with medical residents at assisted-living facilities and nursing homes on treating their patients’ emergent issues to avoid ER visits.
+But as much as the ED’s shift-work nature freed up time to officiate games, Koroleva saw an even better option: seeing patients remotely.
+She now consults with medical residents at assisted-living facilities and nursing homes on treating their patients’ emergent issues to avoid ED visits.

 And she does it from wherever she happens to be officiating games.
 When Koroleva spoke with AAPA in early July, she was in Hartford, Conn., after refereeing a U.S.-Mexico friendly match.

 With the Olympics taking place in Tokyo, Koroleva is looking ahead, hoping to earn her way into a refereeing assignment at a future Summer Games.